dxrcy/trustworthytimes-ibex/README.md

 cargo install just
 # Install other dev dependencies
 just install
-# Build and open a local server
+# Build and open a local server on localhost:4000
 just serve
 ```